Contradictions in the interview for an Israeli joint-life application

 Contradictions in the interview at Misrad Hapnim (Israeli Ministry of Interior) are the main reason for the rejection of requests for family unification and cohabitation in Israel.
 Any citizen of Israel who wishes to invite a foreign spouse into Israel must submit a request at the Ministry of the Interior, department of immigration.
 The documents required to open a joint-life application are submitted at the Population and Immigration Authority’s office which is closest to the offical place of residence of the Israeli.
 After the foreign citizen spouse arrives in Israel, the couple is interviewed by Interior Ministry officials.
 They are asked the same questions, each separately, and their answers are compared.
 The purpose of the interview is to examine the “sincerity” of the relationship and to decide whether the spouse should be allowed to obtain legal status in Israel.

-The law office Cohen, Decker, Pex, Brosh, specializes in immigration and visa acquisition in Israel.
+Our law office specializes in immigration and visa acquisition in Israel.
 In this article, attorney Joshua Pex, a partner in our firm, will explain why the Ministry of Interior checks for contradictions in the interview, and which contradictions can cause a rejection of a request for status in Israel.

 What is the purpose of the interview?